openvenues/libpostal/resources/dictionaries/README.md

 - **staircase.txt**: strings indicating a staircase, usually just the word "staircase" or "stair".
 - **stopwords.txt**: prepositions and articles mostly, very common words which may be ignored in some contexts
+- **street_names.txt**: words which can be found in street names but are not thoroughfare types e.g. "spring" and their abbreviations.
+These would tend to be "core" words i.e. part of the base street name, although some can be thoroughfare types as well.
 - **street_types.txt**: words like "street", "road", "drive" which indicate a thoroughfare and their respective abbreviations.
 - **surnames.txt**: a dictionary of surnames derived from Wikipedia has been provided in the special "all" language directory.
 If there are specific abbreviations for surnames in a language like Mdez. for Menendez, add them in the specific language's dictionary.